sermon: Four Views of Christ (Part 4)

 I am not talking about the irritating fussiness of a Martha, a person who was always hovering around looking for the best way to serve you.
 She does it in such a way that she is the kind of person you have to thank a hundred times a day for all of these things that she does.
 Sometimes fussiness actually gets in the way and it is more of a hindrance than it is help.

 Any definition of religion this simple is bound to be somewhat inadequate, but I think that James caught the essence of Jesus' teaching and Jesus' example.
-A person's relationship with God—once that relationship has been established through repentance and faith toward Jesus Christ, and the receipt of God's Spirit—is dependant upon the way he interacts with his fellow man.
+A person's relationship with God—once that relationship has been established through repentance and faith toward Jesus Christ, and the receipt of God's Spirit—is dependent upon the way he interacts with his fellow man.
 Pure worship.

 A simple, sincere devotion to God demonstrated by a kind, compassionate, and helpful relationship with fellow man is very similar to what Micah said, when he said, "What does God require of you, but to do justly, to love mercy, and to walk humbly before your God."
 There is nothing complicated about that.